SorenA/light-hosting-kube/README.md

 Light Hosting Kube is the third iteration of my personal hosting setup.

-The previous iteration used terraform and ansible to provision, harden and configure a Kubernetes cluster hosted with Hetzner.
-It included a lot of manual work, managing the servers and ansible roles.
+The previous iteration used Terraform and Ansible to provision, harden and configure a Kubernetes cluster hosted with Hetzner, using WireGuard for inter-node connections, as Hetzners networks wasn't out at the time.
+It included a lot of steps to setup and manage, which led to the cluster not being treated as immutable, as setting up a new was a time consuming task.

 After having read [Vito Botta](https://github.com/vitobotta)'s article [From zero to Kubernetes in Hetzner Cloud with Terraform, Ansible and Rancher](https://vitobotta.com/2019/10/14/kubernetes-hetzner-cloud-terraform-ansible-rancher/) where he used Rancher to configure the Kubernetes cluster, I wanted to recreate my setup in a similar fashion, using Ubuntu servers, and adding Cloudflare DNS on top.

+A cluster can be booted up in under 15 minutes, and town down in a fraction of that, allowing spinning up new clusters for testing, development and seperating workloads.

 Harden Linux Ansible role was inspired by [Githubixx's ansible-role-harden-linux](https://github.com/githubixx/ansible-role-harden-linux).